Skip to content

 All participants are expected to:

-• Attend all pre-departure meetings and other break activities and trainings (approximately 8 hours)
+• Attend all pre-departure meetings and other break activities and trainings (approximately 2 hours total) (Week of September 15th & Week of September 30th)

 • Provide policy information for any personal medical insurance they will have for the duration of their break in the event of a medical emergency.
 Medical insurance is not a requirement to participate in Alternative Breaks; a secondary group insurance is purchased to cover those who do not have medical insurance.